 ONL course activities in brief

 A core activity during the course is collaborative learning in a mixed PBL group with 7-8 learners from different universities and contexts.
-Groups have their own online working spaces and have one-two online meetings each week (decided within each group) as well as work in discussion forums and common files in between the meetings.
+Groups have their own online working spaces and participate in one to two online meetings each week (decided within each group), as well as work in discussion forums and common files in between the meetings.
 Each group will be guided by a facilitator and a co-facilitator.
-In addition to PBL group work and the offered common course webinars and tweet-chats, you will also be working with an individual learning blog!
+In addition to PBL group work and the offered common course webinars and tweet-chats, you will also reflect on your learning by using an individual learning blog or other reflective tool.

 Institutional as well as open learners who study in a PBL group are eligible for a course certificate.